wvictor14/plomics/README.md

 ### makeSampleSheet

-For creating a sample sheet out of sample IDs, we need a list of file paths corresponding to each sample. `makeSampleSheet` takes a vector of sample IDs and will find all associated idats and return their corresponding file paths in a data frame along with other sample variables present in the master sample sheet.

-Basically searches the 'Sample\_Name' column for matches based on the provided `samples` vector.
-Non- exact matches are tolerated, so for example PM306 will return PM306 and PM306\_d.
+`makeSampleSheet` takes a vector of sample IDs and queries the Robinson lab 'MASTER SS.xlsx' for associated idats.
+It returns chip/batch, filepath information along with some basic clinical variables that are available such as tissue type, GA and sex.
+The returned dataframe can be used to directly load in these idats into an `minfi::rgset`.

+This function does not work unless connected to BCCHR network and cfrifs02 is mapped to Z:

+    # Queried samples
     samples <- c('PM4', 'PM30', 'PM47', 'PM123', 'PM130', 'PM306')
     ss <- makeSampleSheet(samples)